-This Compensation Discussion and Analysis describes the material elements of our executive compensation program during 2018.
+This Compensation Discussion and Analysis describes the material elements of our executive compensation program during 2019.
 It also provides an overview of our executive compensation philosophy, including our principal compensation policies and practices.
-Finally, it analyzes how and why the compensation committee of our board of directors arrived at the specific compensation decisions for our named executive officers in 2018, and discusses the key factors that the compensation committee considered in determining named executive officer compensation.
+Finally, it analyzes how and why the compensation committee of our board of directors arrived at the specific compensation decisions for our named executive officers in 2019, and discusses the key factors that the compensation committee considered in determining named executive officer compensation.

-"Named executive officers" is defined to include our principal executive officer, principal financial officer and our three other most highly compensated executive officers.
-For purposes of the disclosure in this Proxy Statement, we have only four named executive officers.
-Our named executive officers for 2018 were:
+"Named executive officers" is defined to include our principal executive officer, each individual who served as our principal financial officer at any time during 2019 and our two other most highly compensated executive officers.
+Our named executive officers for 2019 were:

-- principal executive officer, Raymond A. August, who serves as our President and Chief Executive Officer (our "CEO") and a member of the board of directors of our Company; - principal financial officer, Jonathon E. Dussault, who serves as our Chief Financial Officer (our "CFO"); - Mason R. Holland, Jr., who serves as Executive Chairman of our board; and - James P. Restivo, our Chief Technology Officer (our "CTO").
+- our principal executive officer, Raymond A. August, who serves as our President and Chief Executive Officer (our "CEO") and a member of the board of directors; - our principal financial officer, Stephen M. Swad, who began service as our Chief Financial Officer (our "CFO") in July 2019; - Mason R. Holland, Jr., who serves as Executive Chairman of our board of directors; - James P. Restivo, our Chief Technology Officer (our "CTO"); - our former principal financial officer, Jonathon E. Dussault, who served as our Chief Financial Officer until May 2019 (our "former CFO"); and - our former interim principal financial officer, Lou Anne Gilmore, who served as our interim Chief Financial Officer from June 2019 until July 2019 (our "former interim CFO").